Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

    # Get the current scene
    scene = context.scene

-   # Get the 3D cursor
+   # Get the 3D cursor location
-   cursor = scene.cursor_location
+   cursor = scene.cursor.location

    # Get the active object (assume we have one)
-   obj = scene.objects.active
+   obj = context.active_object

    # Now make a copy of the object
    obj_new = obj.copy()

-   # The object won't automatically get into a new scene
+   # The new object has to be added to a collection in the scene
-   scene.objects.link(obj_new)
+   scene.collection.objects.link(obj_new)

    # Now we can place the object
    obj_new.location = cursor